aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-media-files/image/_index.md

 ## **Images in Slides In Presentations**

 Images make presentations more engaging and interesting.
 In Microsoft PowerPoint, you can insert pictures from a file, the internet, or other locations onto slides.
 Similarly, Aspose.Slides allows you to add images to slides in your presentations through different procedures.

-{{% alert title="NOTE" color="primary" %}}
+{{% alert  title="Tip" color="primary" %}}

+Aspose provides free converters—[JPEG to PowerPoint](https://products.aspose.app/slides/import/jpg-to-ppt) and [PNG to PowerPoint](https://products.aspose.app/slides/import/png-to-ppt)—that allow people to create presentations quickly from images.

+{{% /alert %}}

+{{% alert title="Info" color="info" %}}

-If you want to add an image as a frame object—especially if you plan to use standard formatting options on it to change its size, add effects, and so on—see [*Picture Frame*](https://docs.aspose.com/slides/net/picture-frame/).
+If you want to add an image as a frame object—especially if you plan to use standard formatting options on it to change its size, add effects, and so on—see [Picture Frame](https://docs.aspose.com/slides/net/picture-frame/).

 {{% /alert %}}